haiilo/catalyst/README.md

 Please follow the [installation guide](https://pnpm.io/installation) to get started.

-### Publish

-Use `npm publish` to publish.
-The command will publish the workspaces as well.

 ## Release

 Sadly, the release process is not automated (yet).
 Here are the steps to take for